 G. Telephone directory service

-At the Customer 's request, O2 will publish the Customer’s contact information in its own directory service and in the directory service or a printed telephone directory of other providers, if these providers request the Customer’s contact details.
+At the Customer 's request, O2 will publish the Customer’s contact information in its own directory service (if O2 provides it) or in the directory service or a printed telephone directory of other providers, if these providers request the Customer’s contact details.
 The application can be made when the subscription contract is concluded or later at the O2 brand store or in the online self-service Moje O2.
 Corrections of details in the printed telephone directory can only be carried out when the directory is being re-edited.
 It is possible to request that the contact details in the printed telephone directory indicate that the customer wishes to be contacted with marketing offers.

 H. Information on the rights of data subjects in relation to the processing of personal data